 Chemical Peel Market Latest Trends

-In the current "Chemical Peel Market Market Trends", cosmetic and aesthetic practitioners are shifting toward gentler, hybrid, and combination treatments.
+In the current "Chemical Peel Market Trends", cosmetic and aesthetic practitioners are shifting toward gentler, hybrid, and combination treatments.
 In 2024, superficial or light peel types remained dominant, capturing more than 40 percent of usage due to minimal downtime.
 Medium-depth peels now make up about 30 percent of procedures; deep peels represent less than 5 percent because of greater risk.
 Fruit peel or natural peel formulations (papaya, glycolic, lactic blends) constituted approximately 23.78 percent of new product introductions in 2024.
 Many brands introduced peel kits combining mild acids with antioxidants; about 15 percent of product launches in 2024 included such combination kits.

 Chemical Peel Market Dynamics